 First things first - make a pro and con list of each school you’re deciding between.
 There are several things to consider when picking a college.

 Didn’t get an offer of admission?

 If you weren’t accepted by any of the schools you applied to, you might feel very disappointed.
 However, keep in mind that many programs are extremely competitive.
 Just because a school didn't think you were the right fit now doesn’t mean they never will.
-Don't give up, consider a wider variety of schools and apply again next year!
+The good thing is that now you know all the answers to the question: How does studying abroad work?
+Don't give up, consider a wider variety of schools, and apply again next year!